phonkee/goexpose/README.md

     }

 Configuration:

 * return_queries - whether queries with args should be added
 * queries - list of queries
     * url - postgres url (passed to sql.Open, refer to https://github.com/lib/pq), interpolated (see Interpolation)
     * methods - allowed methods, if not specified all methods are allowed
     * query - sql query with placeholders $1, $2 ... (query is not interpolated!!!)
     * args - list of arguments to query - all queries are interpolated (see Interpolation).
+* single_result - index which query will be "unwrapped" from result array

 RedisTask:
 ----------